 - Customs Documents – You can fill out customs documents before hand online here.
 Take a screenshot of the QR codes before departing that way you don’t need to worry about having service to pull up your QR codes when you land.
 Make sure you have 2 QR codes – one for immigration, one for customs.

 - eSim – I’ve had a lot of luck using Airalo when we visited Europe, and I’ve heard from friends it works well in Japan too.
 You download the app, pay for a plan, Set up your phone properly, then get to use it for data in Japan.
 Easy.
+This time, however, we’re going to upgrade our current phone plan.
+We have Verizon via Spectrum, and it’s only $10/month to upgrade to unlimited data, text, phone for international roaming.
+Cheaper and easier than esim, but we have to remember to downgrade after the trip.

 - Pack Light – Everyone has said to pack light and maybe even bring an extra suitcase (or buy one in Japan) because things are relatively inexpensive, and you can get items not always available in the States.